Moranbah

-In addition to the permanent population, Moranbah also has a large fly-in fly-out population working in Moranbah's mines: in excess of 1,500.
+In addition to the permanent population, Moranbah also has a large fly-in fly-out population working in Moranbah's mines: in excess of 1,500 as at 2011.

 Geography

 The Peak Downs Highway between Mackay and Clermont passes through the south of the locality; the town is 11.9 km north of the highway via the Moranbah Access Road.

 Moranbah Airport is also on the Moranbah Access Road, 7.3 km by road of the town (22.0602°S 148.0752°E).

 Climate

-Moranbah experiences a subtropical semi-arid climate (Köppen: BSh, Trewartha: BSal/BShl) with hot summers with moderate precipitation and mild, dry winters.
+Moranbah experiences a subtropical semi-arid climate (Köppen: BSh) with hot, relatively wet summers and very mild, dry winters with cool nights.

 History

 The first European to explore the region was Ludwig Leichhardt in January 1845, and the area was first settled by pastoralists in the 1850s.

 Moranbah was established in 1969.
 The town was rapidly expanded in the late 1970s by the Utah Development Company to house mine workers.
 It has been featured twice (once in 1977 and again in 2012) on Four Corners, an investigative news program, exploring the effects of Australia's various mining booms on local rural communities.

 Moranbah State School opened on 1 January 1971 with a secondary department, which became Moranbah State High School on 25 January 1976.
 Moranbah East State School opened on 27 January 1981.

 Moranbah Post Office opened on 1 March 1971.